get in touch with us Contact with Epic Private Journeys

-EPIC BLOG
+EPIC JOURNAL

 Everest Base Camp

-During the recent climbing season in the Everest region of Nepal, we took an intrepid group of trekkers into Everest Base Camp (5364 metres).
+During the 2017 climbing season in the Everest region of Nepal, we took an intrepid group of trekkers into Everest Base Camp (5364 metres).
 This trek was conducted over 9 nights using teahouses for accommodations en-route.
 The trek culminated with a one night stay in Base Camp.
 This is an unusual occurrence and a unique point of difference for Epic as ordinarily only climbing teams can stay at Base Camp.
 We then helicoptered directly from Base Camp back to Kathmandu.
 It was a spectacular adventure and we were blessed with incredible weather.

 April 7th